-- Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.
+Exercise a high degree of caution in Belgium due to the threat of terrorist attack.

-- We continue to receive information that terrorists may be planning further attacks in Belgium.
+- Terrorists may be planning further attacks in Belgium.
 An attack could occur at any time.
 Exercise particular caution around locations known to be possible terrorist targets.
 Monitor the news and other sources for changes to local conditions.
-See Safety and security.
+See

-Belgium's current National Terrorism Threat Level is Level 3 of 4, indicating that a serious and credible threat exists.
-On 21 June 2017, there was a failed terrorist attack at Brussels central train station.
+- Belgium's current overall National Terrorism Threat Level is Level 2 of 4, indicating that a threat exists.
+In June 2017, there was a failed terrorist attack at Brussels central train station.
 In March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in central Brussels killed 32 people and injured more than 300.
-See Safety and security.
+See

-Increased security checks operate at international airports and train stations.
+- Increased security checks operate at international airports and train stations.
 Always carry your passport with you when entering or leaving Belgium, even when crossing land borders.
-See Safety and security.
+See

-Be particularly alert to potential security threats in places with high concentrations of people, including concerts, major events, train stations and airports, public transport, and shopping districts.
-See Safety and security.
+- Be particularly alert to potential security threats in places with high concentrations of people, including concerts, major events, train stations and airports, public transport, and shopping districts.
+See

-Be alert to crime in Belgium, particularly in Brussels, Antwerp and other urban areas.
+- Be alert to crime in Belgium, particularly in Brussels, Antwerp and other urban areas.
 Theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations, on trains and in the metro.
 More serious robberies and assaults also occur.
-See Safety and security.
+See

 Travel Smart for general advice for all travellers.